 Vivenna looked down.
 Wielding a sword certainly wasn’t something that would have been proper for an Idrian princess.
 However, she doubted she really fit that title anymore.
 She picked up the sheathed sword, surprised at how light it was, and tied it around her waist.

 “Let’s go,” Vasher said.
-“I’ve got another group of Idrians to show you to.”
+“I’ve got another group of Idrians for us to visit.”

 Warbreaker